 Real-world applications of content filtering demonstrate its effectiveness.
 Take, for example, an educational institution that faced challenges with students and staff visiting gaming and streaming sites during school hours.
 By implementing a DNS-based content filtering solution, the school can see a substantial decline in non-academic internet use and an improvement in bandwidth, which previously suffered from overuse during peak times.

 Another use case is financial enterprises that struggle with security breaches due to phishing attacks.
 By tailoring their content filtering to block known phishing and malicious domains, they can significantly decrease the incidence of security threats, solidifying their operational integrity and maintaining uninterrupted service to their clients.
-As the perpetrators of malware and phishing attacks continue to evolve their methods of attacks, offsetting the worry about DNS security to a team of experts like Control D they can focus on what truly matters, which is growing thier business and improving productivity.
+As the perpetrators of malware and phishing attacks continue to evolve their methods of attacks, offsetting the worry about DNS security to a team of experts like Control D, they can focus on what truly matters, which is growing their business and improving productivity.

 Balancing Filtering with Access Needs